thitemple/thecodingtemple.dev/_posts/2013-09-03-publishing-a-website-using-octopress-and-github-pages-from-a-new-computer.markdown

 After much searching, and because a `git pull` has not solved the problem, I decided to do a `force push` to deploy it.

-For that I opened the `Rakefile` file and edited the push task.
+For that, I opened the `Rakefile` file and edited the push task.
 Where it was:

 {% highlight ruby %}
 system "git push origin #{deploy_branch}"